Since 2005 we have been regularly visiting, and ministering with various churches/ministries in Cambodia.

 These are real and ever present problems facing children and families throughout Cambodia.

 You can make a difference in a child’s today.
 Your help and sponsorship is invited.
-Please click to donate today.
+Please click here to donate.

 Though Cambodia is 94% Buddhist there is religious freedom.
 The Church has a great opportunity to spread the Gospel and many of the ministries working there are involved in aid/mercy ministries.
 These “good works” often opens the door to share the “Good News” and to see many come to faith in Jesus Christ.